takahikof/STAG/README.md

 See [PARAM.md](PARAM.md) for details.

 # Fine-tuning evaluation using PCC13 benchmark
-Once the dataset and pre-trained parameters are fully prepared, you can proceed to the fine-tuning experiments.
+Once the datasets and pre-trained parameters are fully prepared, you can proceed to the fine-tuning experiments.

 ## [Baseline] Full fine-tuning
 Full fine-tuning, which finetunes all parameters within the DNN, serves as the baseline method.